-Ethos Life Insurance is a relatively new company which seems to have a firm grasp on where the future of the life insurance industry is headed combined with the skills and expertise to be a leader in this industry.
+Ethos Life Insurance is a relatively new company that has shown a firm grasp of where the future of the life insurance industry is headed.
+They combine this forward-thinking approach with the necessary skills and expertise to become a leader in the industry.

-Along with strong partnerships with many of the industry leading life insurance companies make them smart choice for many looking to purchase life insurance conveniently with the comfort of their own home.
+The company’s use of technology, combined with strong partnerships with many industry-leading life insurance companies, makes Ethos a smart choice for anyone looking to purchase life insurance conveniently from the comfort of their own home.

-Before we get to ahead of ourselves, it’s important to note that they are just one of many nationwide insurance brokerages offering services like these.
-This is why we wanted to take a moment and provide you the reader with a little bit more information about Ethos Life before you decide whether or not you should apply for coverage through them.
+However, it is important to note that Ethos is just one of many nationwide insurance brokerages offering similar services.
+Therefore, we would like to take a moment to provide our readers with more information about Ethos Life, helping them to decide whether applying for coverage through them is the right choice.

 Compare over 50 top life insurance companies instantly.